Estimated reading time: 5 minutes

 You also want to have an opportunity to learn about different career options, such as residential electrical work and commercial or industrial work.
 The more you learn about these options, the easier it will be for you to decide which career path is right for you.

-Another advantage of going to a trade school is that you will learn about building code, occupational safety, and the theory and math behind electricity.
+Another advantage of going to a trade school is that you will learn about building codes, occupational safety, and the theory and math behind electricity.
 Classroom instruction can be invaluable to help you get the confidence to take the next steps in your career.
-Lab training gives students the hands-on preparation for the work they will be doing.
+Lab training gives students hands-on preparation for the work they will be doing.

 Become an Apprentice